rstudio/keras3/docs/dev/reference/index.md

 Keras data loading utilities help you quickly go from raw data to a TF `Dataset` object that can be used to efficiently train a model.
-These loading utilites can be combined with preprocessing layers to futher transform your input dataset before training.
+These loading utilities can be combined with preprocessing layers to further transform your input dataset before training.

 - [`image_dataset_from_directory()`](https://keras3.posit.co/dev/reference/image_dataset_from_directory.md)